kulothunganug/KivyMD-Project-Creator/libs/applibs/templates/base/assets/fonts/README.txt

-Add Your Font Files Here
+Add Your Font Files Here.